Ballistyxx/eliferrara/_posts/2025-1-2-Digital_Microscope.md

 ### Hardware

 Once I verified that my camera worked, I moved on to designing the 3D model to mount the Pi to.
-After mulitple major revisions, I settled on a design that isn't perfect, but works well enough.
+After multiple major revisions, I settled on a design that isn't perfect, but works well enough.
 It consists of a rack and pinion mechanism, with a locking knob to keep the distance between the camera and the target constant.
 The Raspberry Pi and the camera assembly were both mounted to the rack, so that the focus of the camera could be adjusted for objects of different height.

 Perhaps the hardest part of the entire design to get correct was the geometry of the camera + lense assembly.
 I went through nearly a dozen revisions, tweaking the tolerances and dimensions of the model until I got one that let the lense friction-fit snugly in front of the camera sensor, which sat directly above it, held down by some M2 screws threaded into the plastic directly.